 From Sisko's office she saw the Ops crew changing shift.
 A few of the old hands nodded to her as they left, but the new officers practically skulked out, not even glancing in her direction.
 She shrugged mentally.
 They weren't there to be her friends; she didn't care if they liked her or not.

 She heard a noise and whirled, hands coming up instinctively as she prepared to fight whoever it was that was there.
-The sound came again and she realized it was just the creak of old Cardassian metal.
-She made a mental note to send an engineering team down to this bay to run some structural integrity checks.
+The sound came again and she realized it was just the creak of old Cardassian metal and made a mental note to send an engineering team down to this bay to run structural integrity checks.
 Deep Space Nine might be a new post for Star Fleet, but Terek Nor was anything but new, and years of little upkeep and her own people's sabotage had played havoc with the struts and supports.

-He didn't love me enough, part of her whispered.
+He didn't love her enough, part of her whispered.
 The Kira who understood sacrifice and the concept of the greater good told that other part to shut up.
 But the thought remained, hovering on the edges of her mind.

-Heavy steps on the stairs sounded behind her, someone was coming down from the holosuites.
+Heavy steps on the stairs sounded behind her; someone was coming down from the holosuites.
 She thought it might be her friends, was about to get up, urge them to join her when she realized there were too many voices to be Ezri and Julian.
 And the voices were too young and enthusiastic, not worn and wary from war and too much loss.
 Some new crewmen, she realized, sitting still as they settled into the booth behind her, the tall divider keeping them from realizing she was there.

 "Well, I don't see what the big deal is," one of them said.
 "He sings.
 And he tells jokes that aren't funny."